FROSTR-ORG/.github/profile/README.md

 * Import a share into each of your other devices.

-* Cold-store the remaining shares for use in recovery.
+* (optional) store the remaining shares for use in recovery.

 ## Rotating your Shares

-* Collect together enough shares to meet your share threshold.

-* Import the shares into Igloo's recovery page, then click "rotate" to produce a new set of shares.
+* Re-run the import process using your secret key to generate new shares.

-* Import the new shares into each of your signing devices (including the remote signing server).

-* Destroy any existing recovery shares, and replace them with your new shares.
+* Destroy any existing shares, and replace them with your new shares.

 ## Resources